ranjitjhala/flux-tutorial/typ/ch01_refinements.typ

 can be checked at compile time.

 #alert("info", [
-  *Flux Specifications:* First off, we need to add some incantations that pull in the mechanisms for writing flux specifications as Rust attributes.
+  *Flux Specifications:* First off, we need to add some incantations that pull in the mechanisms for writing Flux specifications as Rust attributes.
+  This is done by importing the `flux_rs` crate and the `flux_rs::attrs` module.
 ])